KiandaBPM/docs/content/docs/getting-started/welcome/low-code.md

 ## How to get started as a Kianda low-code developer

 Kianda **Developer** is a user-friendly interface that allows you to create custom widgets in a few minutes.
-A custom widget could be a 'Field', 'Rule' or Dashboard widget'.
+A custom widget could be a 'Field', 'Rule' or 'Dashboard widget'.
 This video goes through an example of how to create a custom field widget.

 ***Creating a custom field widget***